Gadicuz/jsvrx/README.md

 * `validator<T>(validate: (obj: unknown) => T)): OperatorFunction<>`
 * `discriminator(discriminate: (obj: unknown) => JSONSchemaID)) OperatorFunction<>`

-Both functions with a projector provided as an argument return correct RxJS operator to implement `DataValidator` interface requirements.
+Both functions with a projector provided as an parameter return correct RxJS operator to implement `DataValidator` interface requirements.

 To desing a custom provider:
 1. Declare a class that implements `DataValidator` interface.
 2. Desing a custom constructor method.
 3. Implement `addSchemas(schemas: JSONSchema[])` method.
 4. In `validator(id: JSONSchemaID)` method implementation define a functions that validates unknown object with JSONSchema.
-Return helper `validator()` with the function as the argument.
+Return helper `validator()` with the function as the parameter.
-5. In `discriminator(ids: JSONSchemaID[], unk?: JSONSchemaID)` method implementation define a functions that validates unknown object with set of JSONSchemas and choose the schema id or `unk` value.
-Return helper `discriminator()` with the function as the argument.
+5. In `discriminator(ids: JSONSchemaID[], inv?: JSONSchemaID)` method implementation define a functions that validates unknown object with set of JSONSchemas and choose the schema id or `inv` value.
+Return helper `discriminator()` with the function as the parameter.

 # Examples